Quebec City mosque shooting: Shooting

 The shooting took place at the Islamic Cultural Centre of Quebec City in the Ste-Foy suburb of Quebec City between 7:54 and 7:56 p.m EST on Sunday 29 January 2017 after nightly evening prayers.
-The shooter, 27-year-old Alexandre Bissonnette, killed six people and injured five while firing five 10-round magazines from a 9 mm Glock semi-automatic pistol.
-The perpetrator fled the scene and gave himself up to police later that evening, and would plead guilty as charged to six counts of first degree murder and six counts of attempted murder with a restricted firearm on January 30, 2017.
+The shooter, 27-year-old Alexandre Bissonnette, killed six people and injured five while firing five 10-round magazines from a 9mm Glock 17 Gen 4 semi-automatic pistol.
+The perpetrator fled the scene and gave himself up to police later that evening, and pleaded guilty as charged to six counts of first degree murder and six counts of attempted murder with a restricted firearm on January 30, 2017.
 Detailed facts of the attack using witness testimony and six security camera recordings were made public in April 2018 by the prosecution during the perpetrator's sentencing hearing and put to rest conspiracy theories that a second shooter was involved.
 Superior Court judge François Huot prohibited publication of the video footage, but allowed the press to publish descriptions.
 Details were summarized in the sentence handed down on February 8, 2019.

 Context

-In the month before the shooting, Bissonnette was on leave from his job at Héma-Québec with an anxiety disorder following an altercation with a coworker.
-In this month he obsessively visited the Twitter accounts of several right wing media personalities including Tucker Carlson, Laura Ingraham, David Duke, Alex Jones, Mike Cernovich, Richard B. Spencer and Kellyanne Conway.
+In the month before the shooting, Bissonnette was on leave from his job at Héma-Québec with an anxiety disorder following an altercation with a co-worker.
+In this month he obsessively visited the Twitter accounts of several pro-Israel right wing media personalities including Ben Shapiro, Tommy Robinson, Laura Ingraham, Alex Jones, Mike Cernovich, Gavin McInnes and Kellyanne Conway.
 Bissonnette checked in on the Twitter account of Ben Shapiro 93 times in the month leading up to the shooting.
 He was also on vacation from his university program of study in political science.
 He was due to go back to work the day after the shooting.
 During his time off, he would regularly visit Islamophobic websites and search the Web for information on mass shooters.
 On the day of the shooting, he had breakfast while reading web content dealing with jihadi attacks, mass murder, and suicide.
 Through the afternoon, he became drunk by consuming sake as he read about mass shooters.
 When he learned from television that the Canadian government would begin to welcome refugee claimants fearing Trump administration immigration policies and arriving at the U.S. border, he decided to proceed with the long-planned shooting.
 At 4:14 PM, the shooter visited the Facebook page of the Quebec City Mosque.
 At 5:28 p.m., he went to Prime Minister Justin Trudeau's Twitter account and read the tweet welcoming those seeking refuge in Canada.
 He went to his parents' house for dinner, and went to his bedroom to look at more websites on mass shootings and suicide.